 At its core, this Bill is about respect for international law and standing up for the rights of vulnerable people.
 It is a chance for Ireland to state strongly that it does not support the illegal confiscation of land and the human suffering which inevitably results.
 As the issue can be complex, I will outline briefly what the Bill seeks to do and why.
 In practical terms, we are dealing here with a breach of international humanitarian law where one state has occupied another.
 It is about the construction of illegal settlements beyond internationally recognised borders as a means slowly to confiscate land and natural resources.
 International law is clear on this.
 Such settlements violate the prohibition of the fourth Geneva Convention on the transfer of civilian populations into occupied territories and constitute a war crime.
 Importantly, they also break domestic Irish law.
 Despite this, Ireland continues to provide economic support through trade in settlement goods.

-The most high profile and clearly documented modern example of this issue is the Israeli settlement of the Palestinian West Bank which has been condemned repeatedly by the EU, UN and Irish Government.
+The most high profile and clearly documented modern example of this issue is the Israeli settlement of the Palestinian West Bank which has been condemned repeatedly by the EU, the UN and the Irish Government.
 Ireland and its EU partners have a clear position on the Israeli settlements.
-They state that the West Bank, including east Jerusalem, Gaza and the Golan Heights, are territories which have been occupied by Israel since 1967.
+They state that the West Bank, East Jerusalem, Gaza and the Golan Heights are territories which have been occupied by Israel since 1967.
 They have also stated that the Israeli settlements are illegal under international law, constitute an obstacle to peace and threaten to make a two-state solution to the conflict impossible.

 That peaceful solution is what we should all be seeking but trade in settlement goods is fundamentally undermining it.
 In the occupied Palestinian territories, people are forcibly kicked out of their homes, fertile farming land is seized and the fruit and vegetables produced are then exported to pay for it all.
 We strongly condemn the settlements but support them economically.
 As international law is clear that the settlements are illegal, the goods they produce are, in effect, the proceeds of crime.
 We must face up to this and cannot keep supporting breaches of international humanitarian law and violations of human rights.
 That is what the Bill seeks to do.
 It can end our complicity by prohibiting the import and sale of goods from illegal settlements and prevent Irish involvement in the provision of settlement services and the extraction of natural resources.

 Section 3 outlines the scope of the legislation, which is important given the variety of military occupations around the world.
-If enacted, the Bill will apply by default to territories in respect of which there is clear international consensus on the status of an occupation as outlined in the judgments of international courts, including the ICJ and ICC.
+If enacted, the Bill will apply by default to territories in respect of which there is clear international consensus on the status of an occupation as outlined in the judgments of international courts, including the International Court of Justice and the International Criminal Court.
 This includes the occupied Palestinian territories.
 The Bill provides for the option to go beyond this but only where there is agreement between the Minister and both Houses of the Oireachtas.
 This is an objective standard which works on the basis of consensus.
 We begin from the most limited position, relying on legal certainty, and move beyond it only if the Houses agree.
 The principle remains the same, however, and the application of the Bill could be extended to similar cases where a case on occupation can be made.